 After a bit of time in the training area getting acclimatised with the CB650F and the Mod 1, we had a little ride to Diss (13 miles) to get used to the bike on the road – this is where I really got comfortable and it all started coming together well.

-Day 2 - Module 1 preperations
+Day 2 - Module 1 preparations

-This second session was my first longer ride to Norwich on the CB650F, we took a lovely route to Norwich going through smaller towns and villages, which also meant discovering the back-roads and some twisties on the way, great fun!
+This second session was my first longer ride to Norwich on the CB650F, we took a lovely route to Norwich going through smaller towns and villages, which also meant discovering the backroads and some twisties on the way, great fun!

-Once we had a lot of time on the road, on roundabouts and the city roads, we covered Module 1’s high-speed manoeuvres off-site in Norwich.
+Once we had a lot of time on the road, on roundabouts and on the city roads, we covered Module 1’s high-speed manoeuvres off-site in Norwich.
 This is where I could practice the emergency stop, hazard avoidance, and getting up to the right speed for the manoeuvres.

 The first few emergency stops were great, and I was working on feeling confident with using the front brake with urgency – a small part of me was worried about going over the handlebars when the twin discs at the front kick in (we’ve all seen those videos) but it’s all about progressive pressure.